lk-geimfari/mimesis/CONTRIBUTING.md

 - Make sure the tests are passing.

+- If you add any function, then you should add tests for it.

 ----------
 As says Obi-Wan Kenobi: ` May the Force be with you. `